 - HSBC Global Islamic Equity Index Fund (Sharia Compliant)

-Further details in respect of the funds, including performance, objectives and target returns, can be found in the Documents page of our website and/or through employee DEWS accounts.
+Further details in respect of the funds, including performance, objectives, and target returns, can be found on our website or in the DEWS online portal.

 Are employers required to implement any new technology for DEWS?

-Do employees have to consent to participate in DEWS?No. The decision to participate in DEWS is at employer level.
-Under the employment legislation, the employee cannot opt-out and side agreements cannot be made between employer and employee to circumvent or facilitate end of service benefits in any other way.
+Do employees have to consent to participate in DEWS?No. The decision to participate in DEWS mandated for Government entities, and Government employees will be enrolled by their employer in phases in line with the Government’s implementation plan.
+Employees cannot opt-out and side agreements cannot be made between employer and employee to circumvent this requirement or facilitate end of service benefits in any other way.

 I have an employee who is leaving service, what should I do and what are the employee’s options?

 The employer should:

 - Include the employee’s final contribution(s) in the upload file,

 - Insert an exit date/reason into your upload file.